 The first 40 minutes against West Ham were an extension of what we saw against Everton and Watford.
-Arsenal played well and cleverly, exposing West Ham’s backline time and again.
+Arsenal played well and cleverly, exposing the Hammers' backline time and again.
 Alex Iwobi got two assists and the goals from Mesut Ozil and Alexis Sanchez put them in the perfect position to go on and win the game.

-Having then fallen behind, I suppose you could be kind and say they showed some character to come back into it, but the reality is they should never have let that happen in the first place.
+Having then fallen behind, you could be kind and say they showed some character to come back into it, but the reality is that they should never have let that happen in the first place.

-It’s the eighth time this season Arsenal have conceded three goals or more in a game and Arsene Wenger’s admission afterwards that a season long inability to deal with the aerial threat of their opponents begs the question why he hasn’t done more to solve that particular problem.
+It’s the eighth time this season Arsenal have conceded three goals or more in a game and Arsene Wenger’s admission afterwards that a season-long inability to deal with the aerial threat of their opponents begs the question of why he hasn’t done more to solve that particular problem.

 All in all, a classic case of Arsenal putting themselves in a great position, then self-destructing.